 The Crab Nebula and Other Winter Treats

-The Crab Nebula (M1) can be seen in 2-inch finders.
+(M1) can be seen in 2-inch finders.
 Small telescopes reveal only a shapeless 8th-magnitude blur variously sketched as oval, rectangular, or more often something in between.
 The Crab usually shows in small telescopes as a featureless gray ghost.
 My 4-inch Clark refractor has revealed hints of the nebula's ragged edge that appears so prominently in photographs.
 These edge serrations are usually apparent in a 12-inch telescope and easy in a 17-inch.
 Increased magnification does not seem to change the appearance much.
 Telescopes of 12-inch aperature and larger often reveal delicate filamentary structure in the nebula.

 One object that everyone should enjoy is M76, an unusual planetary nebula on the edge of a dense part of the Milky Way.
 Often called the Little Dumbbell because it resembles the more-familiar Dumbbell Nebula (M27), to me it always looks more like a dog biscuit.
 The nebula has a reputation of being hard to find, so here's how best to find it.
 Start with Phi (φ) Persei.
 This star and a dimmer one just to the south form a pointer, with Phi at the head, that directs the observer to a diamond of faint stars, within which M76 is dimly perceptible.